yuvaldrori/documentation/external/heroku.md

 ### How to connect to the databases

 Codeship currently supports SQLite, PostgreSQL, MySQL, MongoDB, Redis and Memcached.
 All of them run on their respective default ports.
-Connecting to MongoDB, Redis and Memcached doesnt need any further configuration than the default one.
+Connecting to MongoDB, Redis and Memcached doesn't need any further configuration than the default one.

 #### PostgreSQL and MySQL